 Another Book of Nothing Chapters 20 - 24:

-Before we go on to investigate perspectives other than that of imagination or belief in a personal god, having hopefully established its validity and recognising the reality of such a human need, let’s explore what may actually happen when this kind of devotion becomes intense.
-In such a state of concentration on a single object, what happens to the mind?
-Short of finding out through constant practice, we will probably have to try to imagine this - if the mind no longer skips from one thought to another, but remains fixed on one image without moving, what happens to the sense of self?
+Before we go on to investigate perspectives other than that of imagination or belief in a personal God, having hopefully established its validity and authenticity in recognising the reality of such a human need, let’s explore what may actually happen when this kind of devotion becomes intense.
+In such a state of sustained concentration on a single object, what happens to the mind?
+If through constant practice, the mind no longer skips from one thought to another, but remains fixed on one image without moving, what happens to the sense of self?

 Sri Ramakrishna Paramahansa